 19. AMENDMENTS TO THE CONSTITUTION

+The Trustees and CONSTITUENT COLLEGES shall review this Constitution every five years, with effect from the date that this Constitution comes into effect.

+No amendment of this Constitution shall be made which would have the effect of the Union ceasing to be a charity

+Section 2 - OBJECTS and Section 22 LIMITATION ON PRIVATE BENEFIT may not be amended without the prior written consent of the Charity Commission

+Save where the amendment to the Constitution is a consequential amendment due to a change in the schedules (for example, the number or heading names of Clauses), the Constitution may be amended by:

 Proposed amendments to the Constitution must be passed by a two-thirds majority at a Union Council meeting before adoption.

 Following such amendment being passed, the President of the Union shall inform the chief executive officers of the constituent colleges to seek their approval of the changes in accordance with the 1994 Education Act.